Amy Schumer Gets a Glowing Review From Her Dad Before Her Big Broadway Debut

 Amy Schumer's dad is giving his regards to Broadway—and his reviews!

-On Saturday, the funny lady shared an oh-so-sweet Instagram post of her and father Gordon Schumer before her big Broadway debut next week in Steve Martin's Meteor Shower, which opens for previews on Nov.
+On Saturday, the funny lady shared an oh-so-sweet Instagram post with her father Gordon Schumer before her big Broadway debut next week in Steve Martin's new comedy, Meteor Shower, which opens for previews on Nov.
 4.

 The comic-turned-actress posted an adorable image hugging her proud papa with the caption, "@meteorshowerbwy previews begin next week.
 My dad came to watch rehearsal yesterday and loved it so the important reviews are in!"